-Spending seven years as the Crusaders Head Men’s Basketball Coach, Miss guided the Abbey to a mark of 113-87 including a 20-win season during the 2008-09 campaign, the program's first 20-win season since 2002-03.
+Miss arrived at The Abbey in 2004-05 as an assistant men's basketball coach in 2004, then was elevated to the head coaching position for the 2012-13 season.
+In seven years, he guided the Abbey to a mark of 113-87 including a 20-win season during the 2008-09 campaign, the highest program's first 20-win season since 2002-03.
 He led the Abbey to a Conference Carolinas title in 2013, the program's first in ten years.

-Under Miss's tutelage, guard Richard Barbee (2008-11) ended his career as the program's fourth all-time leading scorer, netting 2,018 points, the first Crusader to eclipse the 2,000 point mark in 22 years.
-During Miss’s tenure, five players have scored over 1,000 points, three have signed professional contracts and two were invited to NBA pre-draft workouts with the Charlotte Hornets.
+Under Miss's tutelage, guard Richard Barbee (2008-11) ended his career as the program's fourth all-time leading scorer with 2,018 points, the first Crusader to eclipse the 2,000 point mark in 22 years.
+During Miss’s tenure, five players scored over 1,000 points, three signed professional contracts and two were invited to NBA pre-draft workouts with the Charlotte Hornets.

-Miss has coached 11 academic all-conference and ten were named all-conference in his five years, with a 100 percent graduation rate among his players.
+Miss coached 11 academic all-conference and ten were named all-conference, with a 100 percent graduation rate among his players.

-Prior to joining the Abbey, Miss served one season as an assistant coach at Towson University during the 2003-04 season.
-That year, the Tigers doubled the previous seasons win total and recorded the program’s first ever Colonial Athletic Association (CAA) conference tournament victory.
-From 1998 until 2003, Stephen was an assistant at the University of Georgia, beginning as a graduate student assistant and eventually becoming administrative assistant for the Bulldogs.
-While Stephen was on staff at Georgia, the Bulldogs won the Southeastern Conference (SEC) Eastern Division title in 2002, made post-season appearances in the 2001 and 2002 NCAA Tournaments as well as in the 1999 NIT, and were ranked among the top 25 teams in the country for the last 10 weeks of the 2002-03 campaign.
+Prior to joining the Abbey, Miss served one season as an assistant coach at Towson.
+That year, the Tigers doubled the previous season's win total and recorded the program’s first ever Colonial Athletic Association (CAA) conference tournament victory.
+From 1998 until 2003, Miss was an assistant at Georgia, beginning as a graduate student assistant and eventually earning a promotion to administrative assistant for the Bulldogs.
+While on staff at Georgia, the Bulldogs won the Southeastern Conference (SEC) Eastern Division title in 2002, made post-eason appearances in the 2001 and 2002 NCAA Tournaments as well as in the 1999 NIT, and were ranked among the top 25 teams in the country for the last 10 weeks of the 2002-03 campaign.

 Miss received his Bachelors Degree from the University of North Carolina in 1992 and holds two Masters Degrees, one in English (1996) from the University of Georgia and one in Irish Theatre (1997) from Trinity College in Dublin, Ireland.